PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 * Request Unattended Access: Allows you to send a request for unattended access to the client computer.
 This is useful if you are a sysadmin and need to perform routine maintenance, or even for something as simple as controlling your home machine while on the go.
 * Lock the Target Machine: Performs the equivalent of Windows+L.
 * View Connection Details: Provides a detailed lowdown on your connection
-* End Session: Terminates the session.
+* Disconnect Session: Terminates the session.
     * Remember that this option is available to both sides of the session.
     * This is also possible via the keyboard command Windows+Shift+D.
 <!-- end -->